-Teachers of color can have an inexplicably powerful influence on Black and Brown students.
-Baltimore-based educator Valencia D. Clay is one of a number of Black teachers carrying on the legacies of Dr. Martin Luther King, Jr.
+Teachers of color can have an inexplicably powerful influence on Black and brown students.
+Baltimore-based educator Valencia D. Clay is one of a number of Black teachers carrying on the legacies of Dr. Martin Luther King Jr.

 Students of the Baltimore Design School teacher aren’t just learning to expand their vocabulary and enrich their reading background in her classroom.
-They’re learning to take pride in their culture and consequently, themselves.
+They’re learning to take pride in their culture and, consequently, themselves.
 The literacy teacher regularly gives impromptu lessons centered on social consciousness, self-love and the use of language as a tool of racial oppression.

-In the below video from September, Clay, who’s been teaching for 10 years, breaks down why the term “black-on-black” crime is inherently racist.
+In the video below from September, Clay, who’s been teaching for 10 years, breaks down why the term “Black-on-Black” crime is inherently racist.

 And when students are misbehaving, she’ll get her point across while turning it into a teachable moment about the predatory nature of the criminal justice system.